nawkboy/nawkboy.github.io/reference_by_chapter/TrainingConcerns.md

 + These are the ones I like the most, likely because they are the ones I originally spent a lot of time reading through before they changed the website.

 [*Design Your Own Games and Activities: Thiagi's Templates for Performance Improvement*](https://www.amazon.com/gp/product/0787964654)
-+ Thiagi has written a variety of books.
++ Thiagi has written many books.
 This is the only one I own.
 I found the content generally useful although perhaps only marginally more useful than those listed at the "Archived Games from TGL" link above.

 ## Bob Pike